vitorpavinato/dmel_data/remake_vcf/README.md

 md5sum-lite dpgp3_sequences.tar.bz2 906d282740a56e5273a4cbc5abfb61f9
 ```

+After checking the md5sum and decompressing the file, you should place the folder containing the chromosomes FASTA inside the folder I named `originals`.

 ### Run DGN masking scripts
 Second, download the [masking package](http://johnpool.net/masking.zip) also from DGN.
 It contains a set of files and scripts used to mask problematic sites previously identified containing traces of identity-by-descent (IBD) or admixture.
-Copy both scripts and the interval files (two `.csv` files) inside each chromosome folder, and run the two `Perl`` scripts.
-Here I am showing how to run them inside chromosome 2L folder:
+Copy both scripts and the interval files (two `.csv` files) inside each chromosome folder (that should now be inside `originals`), and run the two `Perl`` scripts.
+Here I am showing how to run them inside chromosome 2L folder (I am showing only the analysis of Chr2L, for the rest of this document).

 First download the masking package:
 ```zsh
 wget http://johnpool.net/masking.zip
 ```

+You can either delete the compressed files or keep them.
+You can create a folder in the root of your project called `packages` to save the scrips, CSVs and the original `.zip` files in there.

 Then copy these files to each of the folder containing sequences for each chromosome.
 ```zsh